sourcegraph/about/handbook/engineering/observability/monitoring_architecture.md

 - Generating the [Prometheus alerting rules](#alerting) and Grafana dashboards.
 - Generating documentation in the form of ["possible solutions"](https://docs.sourcegraph.com/admin/observability/alert_solutions) for site admins to follow when alerts are firing.

 This allows us to assert constraints and principles that we want to hold ourselves to, as described in [our monitoring pillars](./monitoring_pillars.md), as well as provide integrations with our monitoring architecture.
-To learn more about what you get for free by using the monitoring generator, see [TODO](#TODO).

 To learn more about adding monitoring using the generator, see [adding monitoring](./monitoring.md#adding-monitoring).